wpilibsuite/frc-docs/source/docs/software/kinematics-and-odometry/swerve-drive-odometry.rst

 Creating the odometry object
 ----------------------------
-The ``SwerveDriveOdometry<int NumModules>`` class requires one template argument (only C++), three mandatory arguments, and one optional argument.
+The ``SwerveDriveOdometry<int NumModules>`` class constructor requires one template argument (only C++), three mandatory arguments, and one optional argument.
 The template argument (only C++) is an integer representing the number of swerve modules.

 The mandatory arguments are:

 * The kinematics object that represents your swerve drive (as a ``SwerveDriveKinematics`` instance)
 * The angle reported by your gyroscope (as a ``Rotation2d``)
 * The initial positions of the swerve modules (as an array of ``SwerveModulePosition``).
 In Java, this must be constructed with each wheel position in meters.
-In C++, the units library must be used to represent your wheel positions.
+In C++, the :doc:`units library </docs/software/basic-programming/cpp-units>` must be used to represent your wheel positions.
 It is important that the order in which you pass the ``SwerveModulePosition`` objects is the same as the order in which you created the kinematics object.

 The fourth optional argument is the starting pose of your robot on the field (as a ``Pose2d``).
 By default, the robot will start at ``x = 0, y = 0, theta = 0``.

 .. note:: 0 degrees / radians represents the robot angle when the robot is facing directly toward your opponent's alliance station.
 As your robot turns to the left, your gyroscope angle should increase.
 The ``Gyro`` interface supplies ``getRotation2d``/``GetRotation2d`` that you can use for this purpose.
-See :ref:`Field Coordinate System <docs/software/advanced-controls/geometry/coordinate-systems:Field Coordinate System>` for more information.
+See :ref:`Field Coordinate System <docs/software/advanced-controls/geometry/coordinate-systems:Field Coordinate System>` for more information about the coordinate system.

 .. tabs::